CALL NOW

 This technical procedure involves the official filing of your case.
 Other parties involved will be notified that a claim has been made and be asked to respond.

-4. Negotiate A Settlement Offer
+4. Negotiate a Settlement Offer

 A majority of these cases settle out of court, with lawyers on both sides able to reach a financial agreement that satisfies all parties.